danielkvist/todots/README.md

 todots --config myconfig.yml --dst .
 ```

-As you can see you always have to specify the destination route
+> You always have to specify the destination route

 ## Configuration file